axelburks/homebrew-tap/README.md

-# appstoreconnect-cli Homebrew Tap
+# Homebrew Tap

-This the Homebrew tap is for the [appstoreconnect-cli](https://github.com/ittybittyapps/appstoreconnect-cli).
+This the Homebrew tap is for axelburks

 ## How do I install `appstoreconnect-cli` using this formulae?

 ```
-brew tap ittybittyapps/appstoreconnect-cli
+brew tap axelburks/tap
 brew install --HEAD appstoreconnect-cli
 ```